-Figure 11: Localisation due to the power-law turbulence spectrum (left) and overall localisation (right).
+Figure 11.
+Normalised wavenumber along the central ray (left).
+Localisation due to the power-law turbulence spectrum (middle) and overall localisation (right).
 Here l_c is the distance along the central ray, from launch to cut-off location.
-The overall localisation is the product of equations (204), (202), and (205).
+The overall localisation is the product of equations (198), (200), and (201).
 The shaded area is 80% of the total area under the curve, and the black points mark the start and end of the shaded area.
-The corresponding half width is 13cm.
-Note that we have chosen the black points such that they have the same y values on the graph, that is, the same value of localisation.
+The corresponding half width is 13 cm.
+Note that we have chosen the black points such that they have the same ordinate value, that is, the same value of localisation.